ErenDexter/mangaville/README.md

 ## [MangaVille](https://mangaville-flax.vercel.app/)
-# This is a fun project for manga lovers.
+# This is a fun project for Manga lovers.